Appraisal Amount vs. Loan Amount: Important Rules for Home Buyers

 What is the Appraisal Amount?

 The appraisal amount refers to the value assigned to a property by a professional appraiser.
-The appraiser evaluates the property based on various factors, such as its location, size, condition, and comparable properties in the area.
+The appraiser evaluates the property based on various factors.
+Some of which are location, size, condition, and comparable properties in the area.

 However, the primary purpose of the appraisal amount is to ensure the property’s value and the loan amount requested by the buyer.